fortisq/it_inventory/README.md

 - Tenant-specific SMTP configuration for customized email settings
 - Admin-controlled Stripe settings management for flexible payment processing

+### Enhanced Security Features
+- Improved encryption for sensitive data (SMTP passwords, Stripe API keys)
+- Enhanced input validation to prevent injection attacks
+- Improved error handling and logging for better debugging and security analysis

+### Advanced Role-Based Access Control
+- Super Admin: Full access to all features and can manage all tenants
+- Admin: Can manage their own tenant's settings and users
+- User: Has limited access based on their assigned permissions

+### Performance Improvements
+- Pagination support for large datasets, particularly when fetching lists of tenants, assets, or subscriptions
+- Optimized database queries for faster data retrieval

 ## Prerequisites

 - A Linux-based system (Ubuntu recommended)